Sass: Basic Understanding

 • CSS

-• Basic programming concepts, including strings, $variables, if statements, and for loops.
+• Basic programming ideas, including strings, $variables, if statements, and for loops.

 What is Syntactically Awesome Style Sheets (Sass)?